OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/use-an-external-authentication-provider.md

 </div>

 OutSystems allows you to manage IT users (developers, testers, operators).
-By default, when these users access OutSystems, they are authenticated using the built-in authentication mechanism.
+By default, when these users access OutSystems, they're authenticated using the built-in authentication mechanism.

 Usually you have other systems and you want your users to only have one account to authenticate in all of them.
 OutSystems allows this by enabling you to authenticate IT users using an authentication provider of your choice.

 To ensure everything is secure, only IT users with permissions to manage the infrastructure are allowed to make these changes.

 <div class="info" markdown="1">

- The AD External Authentication plugin that is available in on-premises infrastructures is not compatible with cloud environments.
-As such, it can not be configured in PaaS infrastructures.
+ Active Directory (AD) authentication as set up in **ADAuthprovider** requires that both the AD and OutSystems are in the same domain.
+Therefore, it's not compatible with OutSystems Cloud.
+LDAP authentication can be used with OutSystems Cloud.

 </div>

 ## How OutSystems Authenticates IT Users